sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 So, the eclipse plugin was added to build.gradle in order to generate .classpath and .project files.
 Then the plugin started to work properly.

+For unknown reason the vascode-java plugin was unable to find javax.persistence packages.
+However the application just ran fine.

 ## Tech stack

 - [Spring Boot](https://projects.spring.io/spring-boot/)